Blazorise/Blazorise.Articles/news/2021-11-15-release-notes-095/post.md

 #### Null Coalescing

-DataGrid Field now supports null coalescing, meaning you can now provide objects with null data, and DataGrid will set the Default Value for the respective Field Type.
+`DataGrid` `Field` now supports null coalescing, meaning you can now provide objects with null data, and `DataGrid` will set the `Default` Value for the respective `Field` `Type`.

 #### Sort Field

-Introduced a new SortField Parameter, that allows you to define a different Property or Field of a column to be considered by the sorting mechanism.
+Introduced a new `SortField` Parameter, that allows you to define a different Property or Field of a column to be considered by the sorting mechanism.

 #### DetailRowTemplate

-DataGrid DetailRowTemplate feature has been slightly reworked.
-Now it will evaluate DetailRowTrigger on click, avoiding multiple calls to this on datagrid re-renders.
+`DataGrid` `DetailRowTemplate` feature has been slightly reworked.
+Now it will evaluate `DetailRowTrigger` on click, avoiding multiple calls to this on datagrid re-renders.

-We've also introduced a new public API ToggleDetailRow so you can programatically toggle the row.
-By default, it evaluates DetailRowTrigger, but you may use the provided flag forceDetailRow to just force the row to show the DetailRowTemplate
+We've also introduced a new public API `ToggleDetailRow` so you can programatically toggle the row.
+By default, it evaluates `DetailRowTrigger`, but you may use the provided flag `forceDetailRow` to just force the row to show the `DetailRowTemplate`

-We've still maintained the old behaviour, if DetailRowTemplate is defined, every row will display DetailRowTemplate, if DetailRowTrigger is defined, this will still be evaluated for every row, but now only once the row is first initialized and no longer on every re-render.
+We've still maintained the old behaviour, if `DetailRowTemplate` is defined, every row will display `DetailRowTemplate`, if `DetailRowTrigger` is defined, this will still be evaluated for every row, but now only once the row is first initialized and no longer on every re-render.

-To disable this behaviour you may use the new Parameter DetailRowStartsVisible and DetailRowTemplate will only be evaluated on click and if programatically called.
+To disable this behaviour you may use the new `Parameter` `DetailRowStartsVisible` and `DetailRowTemplate` will only be evaluated on click and if programatically called.

 #### DataGridColumn Non Mandatory Field Parameter

-DataGridColumn no longer requires Field to work.
-You may provide a DataGridColumn with no Field, however do take note, DataGrid will not do any internal management for these columns for you.
+`DataGridColumn` no longer requires `Field` to work.
+You may provide a `DataGridColumn` with no `Field`, however do take note, `DataGrid` will not do any internal management for these columns for you.

 All of the mentioned features and examples can be seen under the DataGrid pages.

 ### Public Async methods

-For a long time, most of our public methods were made as synchronous, eg. modal.Show(), which made it hard to play nicely with the asynchronous calls that were done internally by the Blazorise.
+For a long time, most of our public methods were made as synchronous, eg. `modal.Show()`, which made it hard to play nicely with the asynchronous calls that were done internally by the Blazorise.
 In this release, we made the decision to convert them all to asynchronous which I think in the long run will be worth all the extra work.
 The result is unfortunately a breaking change so you should go through your projects and carefully update the changed calls.
 You can find all the changes in the migration section of this page.

 ### ColorPicker component

 In many cases, a native color input is not good enough.
 For instance, native color input doesn't support opacity value or localization.
-    With the introduction of the ColorPicker component, all of these limitations are now history.
+    With the introduction of the `ColorPicker` component, all of these limitations are now history.
 You can define any color, including the alpha value.
 You can localize the buttons, define a custom pallette for quick coloring, show or hide certain buttons, and many new features.